ashutosh2211/web-crawler/README.md

   -o OUTPUT_FILE_NAME
                         The name of the output file where the result sets would be persisted.
+                        The output directory is `outputs` within the `web-crawler` directory.
                         If argument is not given, the result set is only displayed on console.
-                        The directory for finding the files is `outputs`.

   --fetch-concurrency FETCH_CONCURRENCY
                         Number of concurrent threads used for fetching url pages.